 Besides for example an update in 2015 for mobile rankings, Google has started reviewing the quality of your content a few years ago.
 This is done by Panda, which is a complement to Google’s algorithm and was introduced in February 2011.
 Nowadays, it is no longer seen as a separate addition, but as a part of Google’s algorithmic core.
-As a result, we no longer get a warning when a new Panda Update arrives, instead it is integrated as a process.
+As a result, we no longer get a warning when a new Panda Update arrives.
+Instead, it is integrated as a process.

 The aim of Panda

-Panda’s goal is to decrease rankings of sites with low quality, for example websites with duplicated text or too little text.
+Panda’s goal is to decrease rankings of sites with low quality.
+For example, websites with duplicated text or too little text.
 Compare it with gymnastics.
 Gymnasts that increase the difficulty of their exercise can gain the most points.
 Gymnasts who perform a simple exercise can only earn half the number of points, compared to their counterparts.
 As a result, the gymnasts will have a difficult time to get the best chance at the gold medal.
 Bad performing websites can never get on the first page of Google.
 There is one exception, and that is when many or all sites in a search result are of poor quality.

 What is the Penguin Update?

 Google introduced the original Google Penguin Update to block spam-related sites in search results in April 2012.
 Before this update, many results were dominated by websites that bought a ton of artificially generated links.
-The amount of links had a way bigger impact then the quality of these links.
+The number of links had a way bigger impact than the quality of these links.
 For instance, if you got millions of backlinks with the anchor text ‘buy pizza’, this was almost a guarantee for a high ranking.

 The focus of this update is to assess backlinks and anchor text.
 Websites that deal with illegally getting backlinks are punished with a penalty.